yelwinsoe/traffic-and-weather/README.md

 npm run start
 ```

 Backend server will take between 10 to 20 seconds to start due to the reverse geocoding process.
-By saving this data in the permanent database, this will not happend in the future.
+By saving this data in the permanent database, this will not happen in the future.

 Open http://localhost:3000 on the browser.